List of Coronation Street characters introduced in 1993: Tanya Pooley

 Tanya Pooley was played by Eva Pope.
 Tanya was first introduced as a barmaid at The Queens, a pub where Liz McDonald was manageress for a time.
 Tanya had a spiteful nature and often said hurtful things.
-Tanya later got a job as a barmaid at the Rovers and quickly became existing barmaid Raquel Wolstenhulme`s enemy by setting her up with a fake modelling date which left Raquel standing alone in a deserted fruit and vegetable market for hours before realising it was a cruel joke.
+Tanya later got a job as a barmaid at the Rovers and quickly became existing barmaid Raquel Wolstenhulme's enemy by setting her up with a fake modelling date which left Raquel standing alone in a deserted fruit and vegetable market for hours before realising it was a cruel joke.

-Tanya later embarked on an affair with Des Barnes`s boss, Alex Christie, a married man, but she was dissatisfied with the relationship.
+Tanya later embarked on an affair with Des Barnes's boss, Alex Christie, a married man, but she was dissatisfied with the relationship.
 After moving into the flat above Alma's cafe, Tanya then conducted a three-month affair with Des whilst he was going out with Raquel.
 Once she had ruined their relationship, she set her sights on trucker Charlie Whelan, her boss Bet Lynch's boyfriend, and finally left the street with him, leaving Bet devastated.
 Bet had already sacked Tanya from her job at the Rovers Return for being spiteful to Raquel.
-However a month later, Charlie returned to the street without Tanya, stating that she was only using him and their brief affair had ended.
+However, a month later, Charlie returned to the street without Tanya, stating that she was only using him and their brief affair had ended.

+In 2021, Laura-Jayne Tyler from Inside Soap called new character Daisy Midgeley (Charlotte Jordan) a "modern day" version of Tanya, who she described as "1993's version of a 'proper bi-atch'.
+Trust us – it's a compliment!"

 Colin Barnes

 Colin Barnes was the younger brother of Des Barnes, played on a recurring basis by actor Ian Embleton for a period of seven years between 1993 and 2000.
 Colin had affairs with pub landladies Liz McDonald and Natalie Barnes his former sister-in-law, and last appeared after the funeral of Natalie's son, Tony Horrocks, when he is questioned by the police on suspicion of his murder.
 Colin had blamed Tony for causing Des's death and had made a scene at the funeral.
 Colin told the police that he was with Natalie at the time Tony was killed in order to give himself an alibi.

+A writer from ITVX put Colin on their list of Liz' top ten lovers, noting how Liz " took him to bed" after her 1993 split from her husband Jim McDonald (Charles Lawson).